-David is a Bioinformatician/Healthcare Scientist at the Gastrointestinal Bacteria Reference Unit (GBRU) at Public Health England and is also completing a part-time PhD with the Roslin Institute, University of Edinburgh.
+David is a Bioinformatician/Healthcare Scientist at the Gastrointestinal Bacteria Reference Unit (GBRU) at the UK Heath Security Agency and is also completing a part-time PhD with the Roslin Institute, University of Edinburgh.
 David’s main duties include maintenance and development of bioinformatics pipelines and data analysis on whole genome sequencing data of gastrointestinal pathogens.
 He is working of the validation of Oxford Nanopore Technologies for the investigation of outbreaks of Shiga-toxin producing Escherichia coli (STEC) O157:H7 in humans to both better understand the genome plasticity of STEC O157:H7 and assess this technology’s applicability for epidemiological investigations.

 His work spans across both Theme 3 and 4.